-Advanced Composition and Stylistics II 0.5 unit Prerequisite(s): FREN 3314 or permission of the department A further study of the elements of stylistics within the framework of genres as expressive resources of the French language.
+Advanced Composition and Stylistics II

+Prerequisite(s): FREN 3314 or permission of the department A further study of the elements of stylistics within the framework of genres as expressive resources of the French language.
 The course is designed for majors, teachers, future teachers of French and Advanced Certificate of Proficiency students.